 practice with the video system

 Video interviews may be nerve-wracking, but they present significant advantages.
-You won’t run the risk of being late after getting stuck in traffic and you can choose an environment you feel comfortable in, for example.
-Remembering the benefits can help you stay calm during the process, while taking the above tips on board can help you nail your video interview.
+You won’t risk being late after getting stuck in traffic, and you can choose an environment you feel comfortable in.